CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/1-default.md

 - Neo4j, a graph database, written in Java.
 You can either use the open source version, limited a single server, or the commercial version (if you required a cluster for extra resilience or performance).
 - SqlServer, relational database storage.
 Free developer editions are sufficient.
 It can run in Windows or Linux.
 Alternatively a SAAS option (like SQL Azure) can be used.
 - ElasticSearch, search index.
 It requires version 1.7.
-- RabbitMQ, a queueing service.
+- RabbitMQ, a queuing service.
 - Redis, cache table storage.

 The diagram shows the different communication paths within the application.